-This article is from a collaboration with our friends over at GraphCMS - the first native GraphQL Headless Content Management System (CMS).
+This article is from a collaboration with our friends over at hygraph - the federated content platform.

 Evolving customer expectations at a global scale mean companies have an opportunity to re-evaluate if their existing setup continues to meet their needs.

-Maintaining, upgrading, and tweaking legacy systems is a labor-intensive process, requiring extensive reworking of architectures and reworking the deprecated modules to either find a similar solution or finding a difficult workaround.
+Maintaining, upgrading, and tweaking legacy systems is a labor-intensive process, requiring extensive reworking of architectures and reworking the deprecated modules to either find a similar solution or find a difficult workaround.

 Proceeding with legacy systems that each service one platform or purpose, will leave many organizations with the bitter realization that they are no longer competitive in today's omnichannel world.
 Teams may be left behind on being the market leader for modern digital experiences, betting on a system that is only intended for web-first development.